-Information for patients
+Information for patients from the Radiology Department

 This leaflet has been given to you as your x-ray shows that you have a fracture (break) to one or more of the bones in your spine (vertebrae).
 The fracture is known as a compression fracture.
 This leaflet will help you manage your fracture and give you advice on managing your pain.